ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/effective-communication-abstraction.md

       originate from sites like [Stack Overflow](https://stackoverflow.com/),
       develop a way to fix an error in a Python program.
-    - Independently develop solutions to Python programming problems even if the specifical technical challenge that you face was not previously covered in a course session or as part of your prior review of technical content.
+    - Independently develop solutions to Python programming problems even if the specific technical challenge that you face was not previously covered in a course session or as part of your prior review of technical content.

 - Use [Discord](https://discord.com/) to effectively communicate about